TorbenJakobsen/run-docker-in-proxmox-lxc-container/README.rst

 Add User
 ========

-Add password when asked; the remaining inputs can be empty (press return multiple times).
+1. Add password when asked; the remaining inputs can be empty (press return multiple times).
 It is fine to use a simple password as you should change it after cloning the template.

 .. code:: bash

   adduser ve

-Add to groups.
+2. Add to groups

 .. code:: bash